 Off to Via Beach for some well deserved time in the sea

 Originally we intended to stop in Sitia as the tour book described a nice Venician port housing a fortress but Sienna fell asleep and rather than wake her, we decided to drive on to Via.

 As we twisted and turned along the motorway, we eventually made it to the east coast of Crete.
-We parked up, grabbed our sea-side bags and went in search of a couple sun beds.
+We parked up, grabbed our sea-side bags, and went in search of a couple of sun beds.

 The beach is sandy and then it turns to flat slippery rock.
 Overall, it’s a very clean beach with a nice ocean floor.
 Sienna wanted to play ‘Angry Shark,’ so she’d swim around chasing me while gnashing her jaws.
 I then would play ‘Kissing Shark,’ and I’m sure you can guess how that played out.